ChunLiuNY/OnlineNewsPopularity/README.md

 ## Supervised Learning Models
 Due to the high variance of the target variable (number of shares), regression models are not suitable for the prediction.
 So the prediction was tackled as a multiclass classification problem.
 There are 4 categories based on the percentile of the shares: "not popular", "mediocre", "popular" and "super popular".
+The multi-class classification was done using One-vs-Rest method, that is, splitting the dataset into multiple binary classification datasets and fit a binary classification model on each.
+Undersampling was done to deal with the imbalanced data in binary classification for each class.

 Three different supervised learning models were trained.

-### Logistics Regression
+### Logistic Regression
+Logistic regression models were trained on a train/test split using K-fold validation for each category.
+F1 score was used as the indicator of model prediction success.

+Below is an example of cost matrix with estimated values for each class based on the assumptions:
+* a popular article will bring $5 in ads revenue in average
+* a not popular article will bring -$2 in ads revenue
+* it costs $3 to do improvement on not popular articles to make it popular
+* The opportunity cost of a popular article which predicted as not popular is $3

 | predicted/actual | not popular    | popular       |
 | :---             |     :---:      |          ---: |